cptvalleyberg84/zyg-author/README.md

 ![Color Palette of the Author Website](/documentation/color-palette2.png)

-   * Beige and its various gradients were used for the background and styling of the text boxes due to its cream and paper-like appearance, creating a strong connection to the reading and writing experience of physical objects.
+   * Beige and its various gradients were used for the background and styling of the text boxes due to its cream and paper-like appearance, creating a strong connection to the reading and writing experience of newspapers, magazines and books.
    * Black color was used for the font, to enhance readability of the written word and the paper-look feeling
    * Matching Red and Green colors were chosen as a hover effect accents to highlight link properties of the text

 **Typography**

 + Libre Caslon Text, Serif
-    - Used as the main font for the website text - this same font is also used for the text in printed and ebook version of my Debut Novel.
-I'd like the audience to feel comfortable and familiar when visiting my website or reading my works.
+    - Used as the main font for the website text - this same font is also used for the text in printed and ebook version of my debut novel.
+I'd like the audience to feel comfortable and familiar whether visiting my website or reading my works.

     ![Typography Caslon for Paragraph](/documentation/typhography-caslon-paragraph.png)